Skip to main content

 You can use OpenSea to buy your favorite NFTs and swap many tokens.

-OpenSea enables users to access a wide array of token swaps using our platform via Relay.
-While OpenSea itself doesn’t route these transactions with the exception of NFT strategy tokens, our interface connects users to this third-party service.
+OpenSea enables users to access a wide array of token swaps using our platform via Relay and Jupiter.
+While OpenSea itself doesn’t route these transactions with the exception of NFT strategy tokens, our interface connects users to these third-party services.

 These tokens include native blockchain tokens, governance tokens, game currencies, memecoins, and co‑branded NFT collection tokens.